Dealing With Stalls and Plateaus After Bariatric Surgery

 • Weigh yourself once a week or twice a month.
 Choose a specific day, time and wear the same clothes or none at all to get a more accurate reading.

-It can be discouraging when your weight hits a plateau after bariatric surgery.
+It can be discouraging when your weight hits weight loss plateaus after bariatric surgery.
 Here’s what you can do to beat a stall.

 Enjoy the journey and don’t focus too much on your weight loss goal.
 Look at the bright side – How much weight have you already lost?
 How has your health improved?
 Did you get off some medications?
 Can you do things now that you couldn’t previously?